 Understanding Dog Knee Mobility Issues

 The CCL is one of the major ligaments that stabilize the knee joint in dogs.
-CCL disease occurs when there is a tear or rupture of this ligament.
-It can be caused by various factors such as genetics, obesity, trauma, or degenerative changes in the ligament over time.
+CCL tears can be caused by various factors such as genetics, obesity, trauma, or degenerative changes in the ligament over time.

 Dogs with knee mobility issues may exhibit symptoms such as limping, lameness, difficulty bearing weight on the affected leg, swelling around the knee joint, and decreased activity levels.
 They may also experience pain or discomfort when walking, running, or jumping.

-A veterinarian will typically perform a thorough physical examination of the dog's leg and diagnostic imaging tests such as X-rays or joint aspiration to assess the knee joint's condition and identify any underlying issues.
+A veterinarian will typically perform a thorough physical examination of the dog's leg and might use diagnostic imaging tests such as X-rays to assess the knee joint's condition and identify any underlying issues.

 What Is a Dog Knee Brace or Stifle Brace?